SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - How to get some help by asking questions in forums or online chat?
 - How to report problems?

-The _'Advanced Object-Oriented Design'_ Mooc can be combined with the Pharo Mooc available at http://mooc.pharo.org.
+The _'Advanced Object-Oriented Design'_ Mooc complements the Pharo Mooc available at [http://mooc.pharo.org](http://mooc.pharo.org)

 ### Essence of OO Design from 1/2 to 1 Day Lecture